bacionejs/stuff/README.md

 - The **Group by Year** query includes the full `description`.

 - All three queries need the **year**.
-It is the first year in the description that is not found in the name, unless there are no other.
-The GitHub `created_at` field isn't accurate because some old games got forked in the year of the cat.
+It is the first year in the description that is not found in the name, unless there are no other, otherwise it uses `created_at`, which isn't accurate because some old games got forked in the year of the cat.

 ## 📦 Repository Scraper: `games.mjs`